AP-e/Discogs-Jockey/README.md

 A tool to help DJs to train their mixing using a DJing challenge.

 ### Quick start ###
-Either install this package.
+Either install this package, or just download it and work from inside the Discogs-Jockey directory.
 Export your collection from Discogs as a .csv file, and put it in a directory called `collection`.
 Then run `Play_Discogs_Jockey.py` using Python.

 ## The challenge ##